 - 1/4 tsp vanilla extract

 - 1-2 tbsp coconut oil or MTC oil

 - Place the milk, pumpkin puree, sweetener, vanilla and pumpkin spice in small saucepan.

 - Heat on medium heat until the milk begins to warm

-- Add the collagen and butter and allow to warm to the temperature you desire.
+- Add the collagen and coconut oil and allow to warm to the temperature you desire.

 - Pour into a mug and enjoy!